 Putting effort into pronouncing our words and speaking at a level sufficient to be heard by those who are hard of hearing could significantly enhance our ability to communicate.

 The idea is centered around clarity.
 The focus shouldn’t be on speaking slowly or exaggerating words, as this could come off a bit condescending and end up distorting your words, which could lead to more confusion.

 Consonants such as “s,” “t,” and “f” are typically the sounds we struggle with the most because they are higher frequency sounds.
-And since most hearing loss is classified as high-frequency hearing loss, then it’s understandable why so many of us often struggle to understand these words.
+And since most hearing loss is classified as high-frequency hearing loss, it’s understandable why so many of us often struggle to understand these words.